ungoldman/gh-release/README.md

 Prints release URL to terminal on success.

-Saves github API token to `$HOME/.config/gh-release.json` after first authentication.
+Saves Github API token to `$HOME/.config/gh-release.json` after first authentication.

 Get usage info by running with `--help` or `-h`.